Marino

 Table Chart PROFILE FAQ

-As of September 2025, 1,304 residents are employed with a workforce participation rate similar to Greater Adelaide's 66.4%.
-Approximately 18.3% of residents work from home, potentially influenced by Covid-19 lockdowns.
-Employment is concentrated in health care & social assistance, education & training, and construction.
-Notably, the area has a strong specialization in education & training with an employment share 1.3 times the regional level.
+Workforce participation is similar to Greater Adelaide's at 66.0%.
+According to Census responses, 18.3% of residents work from home.
+Employment concentrations are in health care & social assistance, education & training, and construction.
+Notably, education & training has a higher employment share compared to the regional level.

-Retail trade, however, has limited presence at 7.1% compared to the regional average of 10.0%.
-The area may offer limited local employment opportunities based on Census data comparing working population to resident population.
-Over a 12-month period ending in September 2025, employment increased by 3.2% while labour force grew by 3.4%, with unemployment remaining essentially unchanged.
-In comparison, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall slightly to 3.8%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Marino's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.
+Conversely, retail trade shows lower representation than the regional average.
+The area may offer limited local employment opportunities based on Census data comparison between working population and resident population.
+In the 12-month period ending December 2025, Marino's employment increased by 4.2% while unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Marino's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is an illustrative extrapolation not accounting for localized population projections.

 Frequently Asked Questions - Employment